Techdemo/retrolink-client/README.md

 - import the correct fonts
 - vul deze codebase in, in je repository en push het.
 - klap de story van het ingelogged blijven
+- move the heading container to the register and login form components